daniel-yj-yang/ml/PCA/README.md

 Example: Given 1000 original faces, derive 1000 principal components (eigenfaces).
 Take the top 50 principal components.
 The original face can be expressed as the following:

-Original face = mean face + weighted combinations of selected eigenfaces
+Original face = mean face + weighted combinations of the top 50 eigenfaces

 See also:
 - https://towardsdatascience.com/eigenfaces-recovering-humans-from-ghosts-17606c328184